agi-brain/xuance/README.md

 The library can be run at Linux, Windows, MacOS, and EulerOS, etc.

-Before installing **XuanPolicy**, you should install [Anaconda](https://www.anaconda.com/download) to prepare a python environment.
+Before installing **XuanCe**, you should install [Anaconda](https://www.anaconda.com/download) to prepare a python environment.
 (Note: select a proper version of Anaconda from [**here**](https://repo.anaconda.com/archive/).)

-After that, open a terminal and install **XuanPolicy** by the following steps.
+After that, open a terminal and install **XuanCe** by the following steps.

 **Step 1**: Create a new conda environment (python>=3.7 is suggested):